biohackathon-japan/BH25-Glyco-MCP-server/paper/paper.md

 # Future Directions

-Beyond programmatic integration, the project alsoexplored outreach to experimental reserachers.
-Glycan projdcts used in laborites while avialble from many companies, often have unclear information where a given glycan can be purcahsed.
-With integration
+Beyond programmatic integration, the project also explored outreach to experimental reserachers.
+Glycan projdcts used in laboratories while available from many companies, often have unclear information where a given glycan can be purcahsed.
+With integration of natural langauge questions to glycan purchase information could facilitate this process for researchers and scientists.

-talk about documentaiton of working and outdated sparql api list
+talk about documentaiton of working and outdated sparql api list, and continue adding to use case list

-did not
+did not create atmoic queries for Pubchem but that will be to create natural language mapping to their PUG-REST and PubChemRDF REST endpoints.
 ...

 ## Acknowledgements